siderolabs/talos/website/content/v1.2/talos-guides/upgrading-talos.md

 Rarely, a upgrade command will fail to run due to a process holding a file open on disk, or you may wish to set a node to upgrade, but delay the actual reboot as long as possible.
 In these cases, you can use the `--stage` flag.
 This puts the upgrade artifacts on disk, and adds some metadata to a disk partition that gets checked very early in the boot process.
-The node is *not* rebooted by the `upgrade --stage` process.
+Finally, the node is rebooted by the `upgrade --stage` process.
-However, whenever the system does next reboot, Talos sees that it needs to apply an upgrade, and will do so immediately.
+On the reboot, Talos sees that it needs to apply an upgrade, and will do so immediately.
 Because this occurs in a just rebooted system, there will be no conflict with any files being held open.
 After the upgrade is applied, the node will reboot again, in order to boot into the new version.
-Note that because Talos Linux now reboots via the kexec syscall, the extra reboot adds very little time.
+Note that because Talos Linux now reboots via the `kexec` syscall, the extra reboot adds very little time.

 <!--
 ## Talos Controller Manager